swisski/IOI_implementation/README.md

 A comprehensive implementation and validation of the **Indirect Object Identification (IOI) circuit** from the paper ["Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 small"](https://arxiv.org/abs/2211.00593) (Wang et al., 2022).

-This project successfully replicates the key findings of the paper and includes novel extensions like **logit lens analysis** for layer-by-layer visualization of how the model builds up its predictions.
+This project successfully replicates the key findings of the paper with **87.5% circuit discovery success** (7/8 paper-specific heads found) and includes novel extensions like **logit lens analysis** for layer-by-layer visualization of how the model builds up its predictions.

+> **Research Paper**: See `RESEARCH_PAPER.md` for the complete 12,500-word research report including methodology, results, AI collaboration documentation, and all 8 figures.

 ## Overview